Creating Video Assignments

 • After adjusting advanced settings for the question-and-answer video project, click Save.

-For additional information on the question-and-answer video project, please refer to this Bongo resource.
+For more information on the question-and-answer video project, please refer to this Bongo resource.

 Creating an Interactive Video Project

-• Log in to Brightspace, and go to your course site.
+• In Brightspace, go to your course site.

 • In the course navbar, select Course Content.